Faculty Research Interests

 Research interests: Sexual violence and assault prevention program development and evaluation, psychometric development of instruments related to sexual assault, sexual violence screening instrument development, practitioner self-efficacy and burnout

 “My research focuses on sexual assault prevention on college campuses.
 I examine the norms that contribute to gender-based violence and how college students communicate about sex, give consent and ensure consent has been given.
 I will be developing an intervention that helps college students establish and maintain fully consensual healthy sexual relationships and confront bias that contributes to problematic beliefs about sexual assault.”

-Assistant Professor, College of Public Health
+Associate Professor, College of Public Health